- The flood is receding, with water levels and conductivity in Skálm nearing normal readings.

 Notices of Sulfur Odors and Travel Advisories

-Since July 8, nearly 100 earthquakes have been recorded in Mýrdalsjökull, the largest registering a magnitude of 2.7 at 7:00 AM on July 10.
-The potential for larger seismic activity remains, making caution essential in the glacier vicinity.
+Since July 8, close to 100 earthquakes have been recorded in Mýrdalsjökull, the largest a magnitude 2.7 at 7:00 AM on July 10.
+Larger quakes are still possible, so anyone in the vicinity of the glacier should remain alert.

 Figure 3: Specialists from the Icelandic Meteorological Office conducting measurements at Skálm on July 9.
 Photo: Njáll Fannar Reynisson.